pravega/pravega-client-rust/bindings/Readme.md

-# Language Bindings
+# Pravega client.

-This provides a way to generate multiple language bindings to interact with Pravega.
+This project provides a way to interact with [Pravega](https://github.com/pravega/pravega).

+Pravega is an open source distributed storage service implementing Streams.
+It offers Stream as the main primitive for the foundation of reliable storage systems: a high-performance, durable, elastic, and unlimited append-only byte stream with strict ordering and consistency.

+To learn more about Pravega, visit http://pravega.io

+Caution: This is a brand new python library.
+Please expect some build issues on platforms not covered by CI testing.